Classic Scottish Cakes

 Shortbread

-One of the most famous – and, especially at Christmas, ubiquitious – Scottish delicacies must be shortbread.
+One of the most famous – and, especially at Christmas, ubiquitious – Scottish delicacies must be Shortbread.
 On sale in every Scottish gift shop and airports all over the country, it is almost compulsory for visitors to take a tin home with them!

 Its reputation is well-deserved but it’s simple to make at home.
 But be warned: one slice of the crumbly buttery biscuit-like cake is never enough.